News and events

 National Archaeology Week aims to increase public awareness of Australian archaeology and the work of Australian archaeologists both at home and abroad, and to promote the importance of protecting Australia's unique cultural heritage.

-La Trobe University will be organising a student lecture series and other events for National Archaeology Week 2016.
-Watch this space for more information!
+La Trobe University runs various events for National Archaeology Week.
+Watch this space for more information about 2020 events.

 La Trobe University Archaeological Society